 Too many tests can compromise software quality: Developing an optimum testing strategy

 We hear of a multitude of software tests – right from compatibility testing, alpha, beta, development testing to regression and acceptance testing.
 Often the IT team gets its testing schedules overloaded so that testing standards are compromised due to a paucity of time.
 In a dynamic web environment, single-serve software products are outdated and hence there is a need to plan a combination of tests that are optimum with regards to time and cost.

 In short, performance tests ensure that the throughput and the final product is in tune with client requirements.
-More and more organizations are voting in favour of custom web applications development, and software solutions in preference to readymade templates.
-As a result, there is a need to quality-test at every leg possible so that the development, operation, support teams and the client are on the same page.
+More and more organizations are voting in favor of custom web applications development, and software solutions in preference to ready made templates.
+As a result, there is a need to quality-test at every leg possible so that the development, operation, support teams, and the client are on the same page.

 Zuci is revolutionizing the way software platforms are engineered with the help of patented AI and deep learning models.
 Learn more about Zuci at www.zucisystems.com

 Santhiya is a senior SDET at Zuci Systems.
 She specializes in Test Automation and has hands-on experience in working with popular tools.
 Get in touch with her at Santhiya PanneerSelvam